-USE OF THE LIBRARY
+USE OF THE LIBRARY OR MEDIA CENTER

-The library is available to students throughout the school day.
+The library or media center is available to students throughout the school day.
 Passes may be obtained from a student's teacher or from the librarian.
 Books on the shelves may be checked out for a period of 2 weeks.
 To check out any other materials, contact the librarian.